The Double Life of Veronique: Plot

-Back home, Véronique receives a package containing a shoelace, and a stranger shines a light on her using a mirror.
-She discovers that the puppeteer's identity is Alexandre Fabbri (Philippe Volter), a children's book author.
-Véronique reads his books and then receives a new package from her father with a cassette tape containing sounds that lead her to a café in Paris where Alexandre is waiting for her.
-He confesses to sending the packages to see if she would come to him, but Véronique is angry and checks into a nearby hotel.
-Alexandre follows her and asks for her forgiveness.
-They confess their feelings for each other and fall asleep together.
+Later, she receives a phone call with no voice, only choir music.
+She visits her father the next day and tells him that she feels she has lost someone, though she does not know who.
+Soon, Véronique receives a package containing a shoelace.
+She later identifies the puppeteer as Alexandre Fabbri, a children's book author.
+She reads several of his books before receiving another package from her father, which contains a cassette tape.
+The tape includes various sounds: a typewriter, a train station, footsteps, and a fragment of Van den Budenmayer's music.

+The envelope's postage stamp leads her to Gare Saint-Lazare in Paris.
+At a café in the station, Véronique finds Alexandre, who tells her that he sent the packages as an experiment to see if she would come.
+She is upset and leaves to check into a nearby hotel.
+Alexandre follows her and apologizes.
+They later have sex.

-The next morning, Véronique tells Alexandre that she feels like she is "here and somewhere else at the same time," and believes that someone has been guiding her life.
-She shows him the contents of her handbag, including a proof sheet of photos from her recent trip to Poland.
-Alexandre thinks he sees a photo of Véronique, but she assures him that it is not her.
-Overwhelmed, Véronique breaks down in tears, and Alexandre comforts her.
-It becomes clear that Weronika's fate has influenced Véronique's decision to stop singing and avoid a similar fate.
+The next morning, Véronique tells Alexandre that she has always felt like she was in two places at once and that something has been influencing her life.
+She shows him photos from her recent trip to Poland.
+Alexandre notices one that looks like her, but she tells him it is not.
+When she sees the image, she realizes it is Weronika.
+She becomes emotional, and Alexandre comforts her.
+She understands that Weronika's death has influenced her decision to stop singing.

-Later, Véronique visits Alexandre at his apartment and sees him working on a pair of marionettes that resemble her.
-Alexandre explains that he needs a backup in case the original puppet gets damaged.
-He demonstrates how to operate the puppet while the duplicate lies on the table.
-Alexandre reads her his new book about two women born on the same day in different cities who have a mysterious connection.
-Later that day, Véronique visits her father's house and touches an old tree trunk.
-Her father, who is inside the house, seems to sense her presence.
+Later, Véronique visits Alexandre and sees him working on two marionettes that resemble her.
+He explains that he needs a second puppet as a backup in case one is damaged.
+He demonstrates how to operate the marionette while the duplicate remains on the table.
+Alexandre reads from his new book, which is about two women born on the same day in different places who share a mysterious connection.

+Later, Véronique goes to her father's house.
+She stops at the gate and touches an old tree trunk.
+Inside the house, her father seems to sense her presence.